As a last minute christmas gift, I created this quick little Christmas tree decoration which works up super fast.

 - These trees are for ornamental use only and not to be used as toys.

 Disclaimer: Information given on this page, website and in associated crochet patterns and products is for reference only.
 Any reliance on information given on this page, website and associated reference materials is at your own risk. (see Terms of Service)

 This pattern will work with a small amount of any yarn.
 I have paired various yarns together here so you can see how much you can personalise it!

-I do love the sequin filled Cosmos from King Cole as used above, but in the tree pictured in the header, I used Sirdar Elle which is a sparkly cotton yarn I had in my stash (sadly I think it has been discontinued).
+I do love the sequin filled Cosmos from King Cole as used with the green, but in the tree pictured in the header, I used Sirdar Elle which is a sparkly cotton yarn I had in my stash (sadly I think it has been discontinued).

-I would also recommend going down a hook size as this helps with structure too!
+Whatever yarn you choose, I would recommend going down a hook size as this helps with structure too!